Human Endogenous Retroviruses and Neurodegenerative Diseases: Viral Inheritance and Its Impact on Dementia

 New approaches for the therapy of neurodegenerative diseases

-The researchers’ findings could one day help people affected by neurodegenerative diseases.
+The researchers’ findings might one day help people affected by neurodegenerative diseases.
 On the one hand, one can try to switch off the endogenous viruses that have “awakened” with age so that they do not produce any viral proteins.
-On the other hand, one could try to neutralize the viral proteins, for example with antibodies from a passive vaccine.
+On the other hand, one might try to neutralize the viral proteins, for example with antibodies from a passive vaccine.
 However, the necessary drugs do not yet exist; they first have to be developed.

 Next, the Bonn research group wants to look for suitable antibodies.
 The team also wants to test whether existing antiviral drugs can stop the transport of protein aggregates.
 (Nature Communications, 2023; doi: 10.1038/s41467-023-40632-z)